 If you are considering working abroad as a fitness professional, it is important that you ensure that your qualifications are internationally recognised.
 Currently, there is still a great deal of confusion in the active leisure sector about which qualifications are and are not recognised overseas.

 The Register of Exercise Professionals, or REPs, is the professional body that regulates the qualification and professional development activities of the UK fitness sector.
-Practicing fitness professionals must therefore ensure that the training they receive is delivered by a REPs approved training provider, and by doing so they will ensure that their training aligns to the National Occupational Standards (NOS).
+Practising fitness professionals must therefore ensure that the training they receive is delivered by a REPs approved training provider, and by doing so they will ensure that their training aligns to the National Occupational Standards (NOS).

-REPs certificate 2 broad levels of programme in the UK, awarding body qualifications (CYQ, Active IQ, City & Guilds etc.) and professional development certificates.
+REPs certificate two broad levels of programmes in the UK, awarding body qualifications (YMCA Awards, Active IQ, City & Guilds etc.) and professional development certificates.
 Awarding body qualifications are automatically issued with 20 REPs points and directly align to the NOS.
 Professional development programmes however can accrue a maximum of 16 REPs points, and are not considered qualifications as far as gaining entry onto the Register and insurance are concerned.
 It is therefore imperative that anyone looking to become a fitness professional ensures that they achieve the appropriate awarding body qualification to maximise their potential for employment both in the UK and abroad.
 Just because a course carries the REPs logo doesn’t mean that it is a qualification.